VoidOne-App/VoidOne/README.md

 # 🔨 Build From Source

-VoidOne is primarily developed and tested on Windows, with Linux builds also exercised through CI.
+VoidOne is primarily developed and packaged for Windows.

+Linux remains part of the broader cross-platform engineering direction.

 Build requirements may evolve as the project develops.